 Hemangiomas are usually small, but can grow to be quite large.
 Hemangiomas of the skin normally begin as small scratches or red patches on the skin that form during the first two or three weeks of life.
 Hemangiomas in infants tend to grow rapidly for the following four to six months.

 After this period of growth, hemangiomas enter a resting phase.
 They should remain the same size for several months or years and then begin to shrink.

-Cavernous hemangiomas may be examined using an MRI or CT scan is a way to examine a cavernous hemangioma.
+An MRI or CT scan is a way to examine a cavernous hemangioma.
 These scans allow doctors to visualize structures beneath the skin to see how deep the hemangiomas have grown and if they affect other structures in the body.

 If a cavernous hemangioma is in an area that could interfere with sight or breathing (around the eyes, nose, or throat), treatment may be necessary.
-Treatment might also be required if the hemangioma is very large or ulcerates (breaks open and bleeds), causing discomfort.
+Treatment might also be necessary if the hemangioma is very large or ulcerates (breaks open and bleeds), causing discomfort.

-Treatments are aimed at shrinking or removing the growth.
-Laser surgery can be used to remove a large hemangioma of the skin that is uncomfortable or is causing any problems.
+Treatments can shrink or remove the growth.
+Laser surgery can remove a large hemangioma of the skin that’s uncomfortable or is causing problems.
 Laser treatments can also reduce remaining discoloration after a hemangioma has healed.